mirfan899/sppas/sppas/doc/06_scripting/62_programming.md

 ...
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Conditions can expressed in a more complex way like:
+Conditions can be expressed in a more complex way like:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.python}
 >>> if a == b: